-At GMW we encourage our staff and service users to look after their physical health, because introducing a healthier lifestyle not only brings physical benefits, but can also make a difference to a person’s mental wellbeing.
+At GMMH we encourage our staff and service users to look after their physical health, because introducing a healthier lifestyle not only brings physical benefits, but can also make a difference to a person’s mental wellbeing.

 Taking care of your physical health can be anything from improving your sleep patterns, to changing your alcohol intake, or even just introducing a small amount of light exercise.
 There are numerous ways to improve your physical health.

 This page provides information, links and a few useful tools on how someone’s physical health can be improved.

 Keeping active and introducing physical exercise into your lifestyle not only improves your physical fitness, but can also benefit your mental health as well.
 There are a number of ways to introduce physical exercise and activities that will benefit a person’s health.
 Walking or cycling are both great ways to exercise, and at the same time can help to reduce stress levels.
 Taking part in team sports is another way of introducing physical activity, and this can also help to develop a person’s social and interactive skills.

 No matter what limitations a person may have, there are lots of activities that will benefit not only your physical health, but your mental health as well.

 Find out more:

 A balanced and well maintained diet will help people to avoid certain illnesses, such as diabetes, heart disease and obesity.
 In addition to the physical benefits, eating healthily will also have a positive effect on your mental health, and can lower the risk of depression or anxiety.